HillsMakan/sydneyhillsmakan/src/content/partner/knightsbridge-canberra.md

 Facilities include a seasonal infinity pool and fully equipped gym.
 The property is located only 5 km from Canberra CBD, 2 km from Parliament House, close to all places of interest of the nation's capital, 100 m from Kingston’s restaurants, 500 m from Kingston Foreshore and 400 m from Manuka.
 Canberra International Airport is only 7 km away.

-Location : 3 Leichhardt Street, Kingston, 2604, ACT\
+Location : 3 Leichhardt Street, Kingston, 2604, Australian Capital Territory, Australia\
 Phone : +61 2 6185 0000\
 Email : res@knightsbridgecanberra.com.au